muhashmicisco/CiscoSpacesBlueLED/README.md

 Version 2: Uses Cloud xAPI and self-discovers the outside panel and send xapi using a Bearer token (good for testing).<br>
 Version 3: Uses Cloud xAPI and self-discovers the outside panel and send xapi using a Webex Service App (good for mass deployment).<br>

-Note: The REVERT_ON_IN_USE = true/false switch in v2 and v3 of the macro can be used to match the duration of the LED's Blue color with what is shown on the 3D Map if set to false.
-Setting it to "true" (default) will change the color of the room back to RED if the macro determines the device is being used (call, presentation, peoplepresence, etc).
+Note: The REVERT_ON_IN_USE = true/false switch in v2 and v3 of the macro.
+If True, uses the in-use status to switch the LED back to RED (call, presentation, peoplepresence, etc).
+This is the default setting.<br>
+If False, the LED will remain Blue for 3 mins regardless of what the device is doing.
+This maybe useful to workaround a gap in the Explorer map where the color will only turn Red if a person is detected (via Camera or Ultrasound) and not if a call is placed.
+The BU has commited to switching to the in-use xstatus in the future.

 <img alt="image" src="https://github.com/user-attachments/assets/3e8fedbc-4f01-4a1f-b3e8-f00c04bc5d87" />